openfga/openfga/docs/list_objects/pipeline/pipeline_algorithm.md

 ![model](list_objects_tuple_cycle.png)

+The pipeline algorithm addresses the concerns of cyclic edges in a few ways:
 1. Input deduplication
-   - When an edge is found to have a cycle, an `inputBuffer` is shared for all messages received by those senders so that duplicate messages are not processed again.
+   - When an edge is part of a cycle, an `inputBuffer` is shared across all goroutines processing that sender to prevent reprocessing the same items as they loop through the cycle.
 3. Shared `tracker` and `statusPool`
-    - Cyclic edges share the same `tracker` and `statusPool`, whereas non-cyclical edges create new instances.
-This is to allow for coordinating shutdown so that cycle edge blocks and waits for all messages in the cycle to finish processing.
+    - Cyclic edges share the same `tracker` and `statusPool` instances, whereas non-cyclical edges create new instances.
+This enables coordinating shutdown:
+    - `tracker`: Counts in-flight messages across the entire cycle
+    - `statusPool`: Each worker reports `false` when it finishes non-cyclical work
 4. Separate processing queue and termination logic
     - A cyclical edge uses a separate processing queue to allow it to coordinate shutdown logic.
-When the cyclical edge is handling termination, it waits for all of the `statusPool.pool` entries to be `false` so that all of the non-cyclical messages are done being processed, and for the `tracker` to reach 0 so that all in-flight messages are done being processed as well.
+When the cyclical edge is handling termination, it waits for all of the `statusPool.pool` entries to be `false` so that all of the non-cyclical messages are done being processed, and for the `tracker` to reach 0 so that all in-flight messages are also done being processed.

+## Performance Tuning

+The pipeline's performance can be tuned using three configuration settings:
+1. The `numProcs` limits the number of messages that are processed concurrently and sent to worker's senders to get database entries for the objects that relate to the messages.
+    - Larger means more goroutines competing for messages from the same sender
+    - Smaller means fewer goroutines, less contention
+2. The `bufferSize` limits the number of messages that a sender can send to its listeners once the sender has received the objects from the database.
+    - Implemented as a circular ring buffer for efficient message passing between workers
+    - Must be a power of 2 to enable efficient bitwise masking for index wrapping
+    - Larger means more messages can queue which results in less blocking but more memory usage
+    - Smaller means more backpressure, ie more blocking and less memory usage
+3. The `chunkSize` limits the number of objects that are packed into each message to be sent to the listeners and subsequently processed in batches by the database.
+    - The optimal value can vary depending on the query overhead of your database
+    - Larger means fewer messages with more items per message, in other words less overhead but larger memory usage per message
+    - Smaller means more messages with fewer items per message, in other words more overhead but less memory usage per message